 During the Middle Ages in Britain and Europe, small children worked as crow-scarers.
 Their job was to run around in the fields, clapping blocks of wood together, to frighten away birds that might eat the grain.
 As the medieval period wound down and populations decreased due to plague, farmers discovered there was a shortage of spare children to scamper around shooing birds away.
 Instead, they stuffed old clothes with straw, placed a turnip or gourd up on top, and mounted the figure in the fields.
 They soon found that these lifelike guardians did a pretty good job of keeping crows away.

 Scarecrows are also found in Native American cultures.
-In some parts of what is now Virginia and the Carolinas, before the white man arrived, adult men sat on raised platforms and shouted at birds or ground animals that came near the props.
+In some parts of what is now Virginia and the Carolinas, before the white man arrived, adult men sat on raised platforms and shouted at birds or ground animals that came near the crops.
 Some native tribes discovered that soaking corn seeds in a poisonous herb mixture deterred birds as well, although one has to wonder how the corn would taste to people.
 In the Southwest, some Native American children had contests to see who could make the most frightening scarecrow, and the Zuni tribe used lines of cedar poles strung with cords and animal skins to keep the birds away.

 Scarecrows also came to North America as waves of emigrants left Europe.
 German settlers in Pennsylvania brought with them the bootzamon, or bogeyman, which stood guard over the fields.
 Sometimes a female counterpart was added to the opposite end of the field or orchard.